brainhackmagdeburg/brainhack-magdeburg.github.io/tutorials.md

 During the first day of the even, we invite you to choose a dataset of interest and to collaborate in groups to explore research questions based on that dataset.
 The datasets to choose from are described below

+## Prepare for the event!

+The Dataset Leaders prepared documentation to assist you in setting up your laptop for effective analysis of the chosen dataset.
+Please check and follow the instructions for the dataset you choose:

+Dataset 1: Protein expression in Down’s syndrome mice model Dataset 2: Neurons dataset from mice in decision making task Dataset 3: Block-design human fMRI dataset

 ## Datasets information